Local News Links:... .........................

 This, of course, created a dangerous situation if CN's central dispatch was directing traffic based on their orders, not on what was actually happening on the ground.

-here was no evidence that a highball was given at Dugald before the crash.
+In the end, there was no evidence that a highball was given at Dugald before the crash.

 The jury recommended that a more robust signals system be installed at Dugald and that crews and local signalmen be given better training as to when and how signals and orders could be changed on the ground.